 Kerani’s theory of change can be summed up in the quote by Australian, Murri aboriginal community members and activist, Lilla Watson, “If you’ve come here to help me, you’re wasting your time.
 If you’ve come because your liberation is bound with mine, then let us work together.”
 Kerani believes we all hold value, responsibility and agency to transform our communities and world using our unique skills and gifts.
-With each project and relationship, she is committed to sharing skills and resources to turn ideas into action.
+With each project and relationship, she is committed to sharing skills and resources to turn ideas and principles into action.

 Applying an interconnected lens to her work, Kerani asks individuals to look inward and also at systems of power when diving into social and organizational change work.
 With humor, patience and a long-term lens, she offers interactive and reflective sessions and consultations with a focus on racial, economic and cultural equity and justice in rural spaces.
-She partners with other facilitators to offer trainings in these areas, including LGBTQ+ justice, and accessibility.
+She partners with other facilitators to offer trainings in these areas, including LGBTQIA2S+ justice, and accessibility.

 Her professional experiences include volunteer management, event and program coordination, nonprofit administration and philanthropy.
 Fueled by coffee and with a goal of thriving in beloved community, she co-founded Allyship in Action in 2019 with LeeAnn O’Neill and Erin Rook as a collaborative of local, anti-racist and equity trainers in Central Oregon.